raspberrypilearning/pick-your-favourite/en/step_2.md

 --- /task ---

-Next you will add even more colours, that will change depending on which option the user chooses!
+Next you will add even more colours that will change depending on which option the user chooses!